 The Hochedlinger lab is studying the mechanisms underlying cell fate transitions by using transcription-factor-mediated conversion of somatic cells into induced pluripotent stem (iPSCs) as a tractable tool. iPSCs are typically derived by viral transduction of the embryonic transcription factors Oct4, Sox2, c-Myc and Klf4, which reset the differentiation state of an adult cell into that of a pluripotent cell.
 The underlying transcriptional and epigenetic changes remain largely elusive due to the low efficiency of reprogramming and the heterogeneity of cell cultures.
 Importantly, iPSCs have been derived from different species—including human patients—and therefore provide a unique platform to model degenerative disorders such as Alzheimer’s disease, Parkinson’s disease and diabetes.
 Moreover, iPSCs could be ultimately used in regenerative medicine to replace damaged cells and tissues with genetically matched cells.

-We have identified biomarkers to track and prospectively isolate rare intermediate cell populations that are poised to become iPSCs, and we are currently using these populations to understand the transcriptional, epigenetic and proteomic changes in cells undergoing reprogramming.
-Additionally, our lab has conducted unbiased shRNA screens for barriers to reprogramming, uncovering new mechanisms that safeguard somatic cell identity.
-For example, we identified components of chromatin assembly (CAF- 1), protein sumoylation (SUMO-2, UBC9) and alternative polyadenylation of RNA (NUDT21) as novel safeguard mechanisms and we are currently exploring the underlying mechanisms as well as their role in tissue homeostasis and cancer.
-More recently, we discovered that MAPK signaling is critical to preserve the epigenetic and genomic stability as well as full the developmental potential of mouse pluripotent stem cells.
+We have identified biomarkers to track and prospectively isolate rare intermediate cell populations that are poised to become iPSCs, and we are currently using these populations to understand the transcriptional, epigenetic and proteomic changes in cells undergoing cell fate change.
+To uncover new mechanisms that safeguard cell identity, our lab has conducted unbiased shRNA screens in pluripotent stem cells and during reprogramming.
+For example, we identified components of chromatin assembly (CAF-1), protein sumoylation (SUMO-2, UBC9), alternative polyadenylation of RNA (NUDT21) and P-body homeostasis (DDX6) as novel safeguard mechanisms and we are currently exploring the underlying mechanisms as well as their role in tissue homeostasis and cancer.
+Additionally, we discovered that MAPK signaling is critical to preserve the epigenetic and genomic stability as well as full the developmental potential of mouse pluripotent stem cells.
 Mechanistically, we showed that MAPK signaling is critical to fine-tune global DNA methylation levels and maintain genomic imprinting.
-Importantly, we extended these observations to human cells, allowing us to provide more stable and thus safer embryonic stem cell and iPSC models.

 Di Stefano B, Ueda M, Sabri S, Brumbaugh J, Huebner AJ, Sahakyan A, Clement K, Clowers KJ, Erickson AR, Shioda K, Gygi SP, Gu H, Shioda T, Meissner A, Takashima Y, Plath K, Hochedlinger K. Reduced MEK inhibition preserves genomic stability in naive human embryonic stem cells.
 Nat Methods.
 2018 Aug 20.